FSEmbedded/releases-fus/README.txt

-F&S i.MX6UL Yocto Release 2024.03.1 (fsimx6ul-Y2024.03.1)
+F&S i.MX6SX Yocto Release 2024.12.1 (fsimx6sx-Y2024.12.1)
 ==============================================================

 Please see the file

-  doc/FSiMX6UL_FirstSteps_eng.pdf
+  doc/FSiMX6SX_FirstSteps_eng.pdf

 for a description of how everything is installed and used.
 This doc sub-directory also contains other documentation, for example about the hardware of the boards and the starter kits.

-This is a maintenance release for all F&S boards and modules based on the i.MX6-UltraLite and i.MX6ULL CPUs from NXP.
+This is a maintenance release for all F&S boards and modules based on the i.MX6-SoloX CPUs from NXP.

-Currently these are the modules efusA7UL, PicoCOM1.2, PicoCoreMX6UL,
+Currently these are the modules efusA9X, efusA9Xr2, PicoCOMA9X, PicoCoreMX6SX.
-PicoCoreMX6UL100 and PicoCOMA7.

 More boards may be added to this family in the future.
 All these boards can work with software that is created from this release